renekreijveld/macOS-Local-Development-Setup/development.setup.english.md

 # phpMyAdmin installation

-Download the Engelse phpMyAdmin via http://www.phpmyadmin.net/home_page/downloads.php
+Download the English phpMyAdmin at http://www.phpmyadmin.net/home_page/downloads.php

 Unzip the file and move the folder to the subfolder 'phpmyadmin' below Sites, so to: ~/Development/Sites/phpmyadmin